• Blog

 Technical Fundamentals

 Shape your hands before contact - Your hands should already be in the shape of a volleyball before the ball arrives.
 Thumbs back, fingers spread, wrists relaxed.
-If you're forming your hands on contact, you're too late.
+If you're forming your hands on contact, you're late.

 Setters to Study